Assistive Devices & Techniques

 Essential Tremor: The Facts

 By Drs.
 Mark Plumb and Peter Bain

-Many items are available through Amazon.com.
-Access Amazon.com through the IETF website link so that a portion of the purchase price is donated back to the IETF by Amazon.
+Many items are available on Amazon.
+Access Amazon through AmazonSmiles.com so that a portion of your purchase price is donated back to the IETF.

-Caregiver Products.com – Another on-line destination for adaptive technology.
+Caregiver Products.com – Another online destination for adaptive technology and home care products.